 However, if your hair loss is too advanced or if you are experiencing a kind of scarring alopecia, such as lichen planopilaris or discoid lupus, it is unlikely that laser hair growth caps will be effective in improving your hair shedding without any other treatment.

-Red light therapy is a form of low-level laser therapy that uses focused beams of red or near-infrared light to enhance your cell metabolism and dilate the blood vessels in your scalp, stimulating blood flow to your hair follicles [7].
+Red light therapy is a form of low-level light therapy that uses focused beams of red or near-infrared light to enhance your cell metabolism and dilate the blood vessels in your scalp, stimulating blood flow to your hair follicles [7].
 Moreover, this kind of light is absorbed by an enzyme called cytochrome c oxidase, activating it.

 The enzyme plays a role in enhancing the efficiency of the mitochondria (the energy-producing stations of the cell), which, in turn, improves overall cell function.
-The increased amount of energy and nutrients hair follicles receive helps them remain in the hair growth phase for longer, stimulating natural hair growth and preventing premature hair shedding.
+The increased amount of energy and nutrients hair follicles receive helps them remain in the hair growth phase for longer, promoting hair growth and preventing premature hair shedding.

 There are several things to look out for when choosing a laser cap for hair growth, to increase your chances of purchasing a safe and effective device: